Back to Podcast

 Harry Hunsicker:

+It’s very challenging.
 A lot of people want to write a book.
-Many start, fewer finish, and fewer still find someone to publish it.
+Many start, fewer finish, and fewer still get published.
 It’s a pyramid.

 I always wanted to be a writer.
-I grew up in Dallas.
-I was an only child, before the internet and social media and video games, so I read a lot.
-I was always drawn to fiction, not nonfiction.
+I grew up in Dallas as an only child, before the internet and video games, so I read constantly—especially fiction.

-When people say they want to write a book, I ask whether it’s fiction or nonfiction.
-There’s often a discussion about the difference.
+When people say they want to write a book, I ask: fiction or nonfiction?
+I make things up—none of what I write is real.

 Henry Harrison: